 Recovering from a disaster can be a daunting task, for affected citizens and emergency aid workers alike.
 The road back to normalcy can take a long time and is often very confusing.

-Volunteers for the program will provide canteen service to firefighters and victim assistance to families affected by fire or other disasters.
+Volunteers for the program provide canteen service to firefighters and victim assistance services to the families affected by fire or other disasters.
+These services are provided to all the fire departments and districts within St. Charles county, over 400,000 residents in our county.

 PURPOSE & MISSION